Bill Kristol Hopes Foreign Leaders Mock Trump Over Mueller Probe

 — Bill Kristol (@BillKristol) June 9, 2018

-He quotes Obama minions like Michael McFaul here.
+He quotes Obama minion Michael McFaul here.

 We’re beginning to see how much craziness Gary Cohn and H.R.
 McMaster stopped. https://t.co/Fc1f5BdPZB